Wei-ucas/pulsar_detection/Readme.md

 ### Train
-1. Create fake pulsar data as train dataset: Download the [real data](https://drive.google.com/file/d/1h7zbuIxdGN7-rlxVA6cW5oQ6zK2GC4yy/view?usp=sharing) that has been confirmed there is no pulsar in them, decompress it to to get the folder "./nopulse_fils".
+1. Create fake pulsar data as train dataset: Download the [real data](https://drive.google.com/file/d/1h7zbuIxdGN7-rlxVA6cW5oQ6zK2GC4yy/view?usp=sharing) that has been confirmed there is no pulsar in them (100 fils), decompress it to to get the folder "./nopulse_fils".
 Run
     ```bash
     python fake_from_real.py
     ```
     Three folders will be created, "fake_fils", "fake_images" and "annotations" to save filterbank data, images and annotations info.
 The last two will be used for training.
+2000 images will be created.
 2. Training, Run
     ```bash
     python train.py configs/default.py